 “You need to be really diligent at that point that all your doors are locked before your safe is open,” Low says.
 “The challenge is to remain constantly vigilant,” she adds, because it only takes a momentary lapse to be victimized.

 Need more guidance?
 In March, Jewelers Mutual launched a series of online tutorials for retail managers and staff members developed in conjunction with JSA.
-Within weeks after its debut, a Jewelers Mutual spokesperson said nearly 150 users had already enrolled on the platform to access the training modules.
+Within weeks of its debut, a Jewelers Mutual spokesperson said hundreds of users had already enrolled on the platform to access the training modules.